eggdropsoap/Spreading-Lilypads/README.md

-Spreading-Lilypads
+Spreading Lilypads
 ==================

-A Minecraft Forge mod that makes lilypads spread in shallow water.
+A Minecraft Forge mod that makes Lily Pads spread in shallow water.